nicoandra/hhc2018/terminals.md

 -Morcel Nougat
 ```

-3.Looking around I've noticed there is a `.viminfo` file, which contains:
+3. Looking around I've noticed there is a `.viminfo` file, which contains:
 ```bash

 # hlsearch on (H) or off (h):